git314/xpmq/README.md

 quantiles with simple methods which are relatively cheap.

-The purpose of this library is not to provide ground-breakingly accurate quantile forecasts, but to provide 'good-enough' quantile forecasts which run fast for many thousands of time series.
+The purpose of this library is not to provide ground-breakingly accurate quantile forecasts, but possibly 'good-enough' quantile forecasts which run fast for many thousands of time series.